oracle-livelabs/oci/oci-multicloud-connectivity/access-oci-vm/access-vm.md

 1. In the bottom left corner of the UI, click on **Restore** to restore the Cloud Shell session.
     ![Restore Cloud Shell Session](images/login-1.png)
-2. Run the following command **ssh opc@_publicip_** where *publicip* is the public IP address of your Virtual Machine.
+2. Run the following command **ssh opc@_publicip_** where **_publicip_** is the public IP address of your Virtual Machine.
 Accept the ECDSA fingerprint.
-You are now SSH'd into the Virtual Machine via Cloud Shell.
-In the next step we will run a series of tests to verify connectivity with the 3rd party cloud provider.
+You are now connected to the Virtual Machine with SSH through Cloud Shell.
+In the next step we will verify connectivity with the 3rd party cloud provider.
     ![SSH to VM Via Cloud Shell](images/login-2.png)